vinta/awesome-python/README.md

     * [manhole](https://github.com/ionelmc/python-manhole) - Debug service that will accept unix domain socket connections and present the stacktraces for all threads and an interactive prompt.
     * [pyelftools](https://github.com/eliben/pyelftools) - Parsing and analyzing ELF files and DWARF debugging information.
     * [pyringe](https://github.com/google/pyringe) - Debugger capable of attaching to and injecting code into Python processes.
+    * [r2pipe](https://github.com/radare/radare2-r2pipe) - An API to access the reverse-engineering and binary analysis framework Radare2.

 ## Deep Learning